Lawful Permanent Resident

 - step-children if the marriage between the child’s biological and step-parent was contracted before the child turned 18 years old

-- adopted children if the adoption took place before the child reached 16 (with some limited exceptions) and certain other conditions are met, and
+- adopted children if the adoption took place before the child reached 16 (with some limited exceptions) and certain other conditions are met

 Sponsorship by Other Family Members

-- Third preference: this category applies to petitions by U.S. citizen parents for their married children
+- Third preference: this category applies to petitions for married sons and daughters of U.S. citizen, and their spouses and minor children.

 Sponsored by Employer